 In terms of UK revenues, the potential market is, perhaps surprisingly, even bigger.
 The report predicts the UK CBD market will be worth almost £1 billion (~€1.1 billion) per annum by 2025, which is huge.
 So anyone asking if there is potentially money to be made in the CBD product market in either country has their answer right there!

 In terms of where the greatest product growth is expected, the report states that these are the three greatest areas of growth:

 - Over the Counter Pharmaceuticals Industry (covering supplements and other preparations that can be purchased without a prescription)

 - Cosmetics Industry

-In tandem with the growing plant based foods movement – did you know that Gregg’s recently stated that much of their impressive growth in 2019 was due to its line of vegan products, especially its vegan sausage roll – CBD is being added to everything from veggie burgers to breads and cakes (as well as all kinds of chocolates and sweets.)
-In the US CBD coffees and ice creams are big business as are a growing number of CBD enhanced beers and sodas.
+In tandem with the growing plant-based foods movement – did you know that Gregg’s recently stated that much of their impressive growth in 2019 was due to its line of vegan products, especially its vegan sausage roll – CBD is being added to everything from veggie burgers to bread and cakes (as well as all kinds of chocolates and sweets.)
+In the US, CBD coffees and ice creams are big business as are a growing number of CBD enhanced beers and sodas.

 As you might have been able to deduce by now – or may know if you are already active in the CBD product space – the primary market for CBD products of all kinds is a younger one.